Our yearly RCPsych Awards celebrate the best and brightest teams and individuals in our field.

 Dr Thomas Hewson is an academic junior doctor in Manchester and a Foundation Fellow of RCPsych.
 He co-founded the PsychStart mentoring scheme, providing role models and support for students considering psychiatry.
 He has published and internationally presented research examining decision-making in offenders with mental illness.
 He represents his colleagues locally at BMA meetings and nationally in HEE's Foundation Programme Review.

 The judges felt that Tom has demonstrated a high level of commitment to pursuing a career in psychiatry.
-He has set up the 'PsychStart' mentoring scheme, uses social media very effectively to promote psychiatry as a future career and has demonstrated an aptitude for clinical practice in psychiatry in the course of his FY1 post in psychiatry in Manchester.
+He has set up the 'PsychStart' mentoring scheme, uses social media very effectively to promote psychiatry as a future career and has demonstrated an aptitude for clinical practice in psychiatry during his foundation training in Manchester.

 Core Psychiatric Trainee of the Year